-The Royal College of Physicians' report - NHS reality check: Delivering care under pressure - gives voice to over 2,100 doctors and NHS teams who are overwhelmed by rising levels of need in hospitals that operate with no slack – doctors who describe themselves as continuously ‘firefighting’, ‘papering over the cracks’ and ‘hanging on by their claws’ – and lays out in stark terms what this means for patient care.
+The Royal College of Physicians’ (RCP’s) NHS reality check: Delivering care under pressuregives a voice to over 2,100 doctors and NHS teams who are overwhelmed by rising levels of demand in hospitals that operate with no slack.
+The new report highlights doctors who describe themselves as ‘continuously firefighting, papering over the cracks and hanging on by their claws’, and explains in stark terms what this means for patient care.

 Attention is often focused on the pressures on hospital emergency services, while our evidence shows that doctors providing care across the medical spectrum – in services that are the backbone of hospital care – are struggling to cope.

 Shining through their stories is the dedication of a profession deeply concerned about the future of the NHS.